 Step 1.
 Determine the appropriate WI course proposal process.

-- Inquiry or Discovery WI Course: WI Courses in the Discovery Curriculum are submitted via the Online Discovery Course Proposal Process.
-These proposals will be reviewed by the Discovery Committee.
-The Writing Program consults with the Discovery Committee in this process.
-The Discovery Online Proposal System can be found here.
+- Inquiry or Discovery WI Course: WI Courses in the Discovery Curriculum are submitted via the Discovery Course Proposal Process.
+The Writing Program consults with the Discovery Committee, as needed, in this process.
+Please see the Discovery Course Proposal Process Page for more.

-- All Other WI Courses Form [PDF].
+- Non Discovery WI Courses Form [PDF].
 Courses that are not part of Discovery (or the old Gen Ed) follow the non-Discovery/GenEd course proposal form (download the form here).
 Proposals will be reviewed by the Director of the Writing Program on behalf of the Writing Committee.
 Special cases may be brought to the Writing Committee's attention.
 The Writing Program forwards course information to the Registrar.

 Step 2.
 Complete the form.